Russian Food Glossary – K L M N O

 Photo How to serve red caviar Russian Style

-Olivier salad – traditional Russian potato salad.
+Оливье ( Olivier salad ) – traditional Russian potato salad with vegetables and meat.

 Recipe Salad Olivier